 - As you get older you see other people telling lies or not telling the truth, so you might see adults telling you to do one thing and doing something different themselves.

-- Have you ever been told off for saying things like, "Mum said she hopes you don't stay long" as you say hello to visitors and your mum is dying of embarrassment standing next to you?
+- Have you ever been told off for saying things like, "Mum said she hopes you don't stay long" as you say hello to visitors, and then your mum is dying of embarrassment standing next to you?

 - Maybe there are times when it doesn't seem like a good idea to tell the truth, so you say nothing.
 Is that the same as telling lies?